 - lower costs

-- it can be harder to raise business capital as a sole trader as you represent a greater risk
+- can be harder to raise business capital as a sole trader

 - fewer tax planning opportunities as tax is paid on income in the same year it is earned